 See Camera Control Category in Appendix A for GenICam features associated with this section and how to use them.

 Relevant Features: sensorLineSpatialCorrection

-The RGB color camera has a trilinear configuration-each set of color rows are spatially separated by one row.
+The RGB+NIR camera has a quadlinear configuration-each set of color rows are spatially separated by three rows except for the NIR row which has 5 row spacing.